RodionfromHSE/PythonPetProjects/WordsHandler/README.md

 You can find the needed directory by using command `pip show deep-translator`

+2. While translating the files is fast, adding them to Anki is slow.
+I need to add some kind of progress bar and coroutines to speed up the process.

 ## Future features
 1. Definition + example sentence for all highlighted words